 It is worth noticing the explanation of the intrinsic mechanism of the Colossal Magnetoresistance (published in Nature 1997) and the application of magnetic nanoparticles in biomedicine (published in Nano Today 2007) constituted scientific key advances in the area of basic and applied condensed matter physics.

-Coauthor of 438 publications, 431 publications belonging to the Science Citation Index, and 16 book chapters.
-Around 185 belong to the first quartile (Q1), and many of them have an impact factor greater than 5, such as Nature (1), Nature Physics (2), Nature Communications (1), Nano Today (1), Nano Letters (3), ACS Nano (3), Physical Review Letters (9), Advanced Functional Materials (1), Chemistry of Materials (2), Small (1), Biosensors & Bioelectronics (1), Scientific Reports (3).
-Furthermore, 35 of the publications have been cited more than 100 and 15 more than 200 times.
+Coauthor of 442 publications and 17 book chapters; around 185 belong to the first quartile (Q1), and many of them have an impact factor greater than 5, such as Nature (1), Nature Physics (2), Nature Communications (1), Nano Today (1), Nano Letters (3), ACS Nano (3), Physical Review Letters (9), Advanced Functional Materials (1), Chemistry of Materials (2), Small (1), Biosensors & Bioelectronics (1), Scientific Reports (3).
+Furthermore, 36 of the publications have been cited more than 100 in Google Scholar and 16 more than 200 times.
 This distinguishes him, as far as we know, as the most cited experimental physicists in Condensed Matter in Spain.

 CONFERENCES & LECTURES (ACADEMIC PRESENTATIONS IN CONGRESSES, WORKSHOPS…).

-He has been invited to give conferences in about 170 congresses, symposia, and workshops; it can be underlined: plenary talks in international (15) and national (5) conferences, Keynote speaker (15) and invited talks in international (26) and national (7) conferences, and Chairmen sessions in many relevant and prestigious Conferences as ICM, MMM, EPS-CMD.
+He has been invited to give conferences in more than 170 congresses, symposia, and workshops; it can be underlined: plenary talks in international (15) and national (5) conferences, Keynote speaker (16) and invited talks in international (26) and national (7) conferences, and Chairmen sessions in many relevant and prestigious Conferences as ICM, MMM, EPS-CMD.

 RESEARCH PROJECTS AS MAIN RESEARCHER (most relevant in recent years).